FilipChwaleba/StarsRPG/README.md

    - Passive : - Potential - Whenever anz Ally completes an Action, gain 1 stack of Potential.
 At 15 stacks, augment your next abillity, inflicting an Additional Effect, based on the abillities Target.
 Afterwards, reduce Potential stacks to 0
    - - Potential -> Accretion:
      - - - vs Enemies : create a dimensional Rip, dealing Medium AoE Void Damage to All Enemies.
 Non-Boss enemies below 15% HP have a chance to be Executed
-     - - - vs Allies : create a Hazard -> conjure an Ergosphere, drastically increasing all Allies Speed and initially advancing their Action Forward, but draining a small ammount of Health from them at the beginning of their Turn
+     - - - vs Allies : create a Hazard -> conjure an Ergosphere, drastically increasing all Allies Speed and initially advancing their Action Forward, but draining a small ammount of Health from them at the beginning of their Turn.
+Lasts 2 turns, or until a new Hazard is created
    - - Potential -> Anomaly:
    - - - vs Enemies : deal light Void AoE Damage and apply them with the Anomaly Effect.
 Whenever Targets afflicted by Anomaly possess or gain Debuffs / Debuffing Keywords, that have stacks, the stack count is doubled.
 Also, being applied with any debuff will refresh ALL debuff's durations.
 Stacks cannot overcap (at base).
 Lasts 3 turns
    - - - vs Allies : the next Ally Target that you affect restores 100% of their Max Energy.
 You loose all of your Current Energy, and cannot gain Energy until the next Action Cycle.